snlaranel-tech/cs2-portfolio/q1/score_checker.md

 ---
 ## Activity Overview

-In this activity, I improved a Student Score Checker program by applying proper coding standards and selection structures.
+In this activity, I learned how to improve a Student Score Checker program by applying proper coding standards and selection structures.
 The program only accepts a student score from 0 to 100 and determines the appropriate classification.